justgage/redwyrms-wiki/NPCs/Machs/Kaz Imir (the dracolich).md

 Only way to defeat a lich is to find their phylactery and destroy it and then defeat the lich.
 The lich must feed soles to his phylactery.

+[[Deln Eschondi]] was able to order Kaz Imir around, which is very unusual for a powerful dragon like

 #Threat